bluelockorg/blue-privacy-extension/README.md

 # Blue Privacy Extension

-An simple extension that redirects non-private services to a private alternative.
+A simple extension that redirects non-private services to a private alternative.

 Google search will be redirected randomly to an alternative search engine, such as DuckDuckGo or Startpage, or you can choose a prefered search engine from our list.